brajeshwar/brajeshwar.github.io/_posts/2007/2007-03-12-twitter-short-sweet-sleek-lets-get-started.md

----
-layout: post
-title: Twitter - short, sweet and sleek - Let's get started
+# Twitter - short, sweet and sleek - Let's get started
----

 Twitter has suddenly attained the status of a notoriously popular Application.
 After being fueled by <a href="http://sxsw.com/">SXSW</a>, everybody else is talking about Twitter including those <a href="http://manwithnoblog.com/2007/03/10/twitter-explosion/">who don't even have a blog</a>.
 Talks in the Blogosphere have spit out stats that Twitter got 1 million messages sent recently.
 Finally after about a year of its launch, Twitter has won.